-It is the power of nature itself that has created a very special stretch of coastline on the Greek island of Milos.
-At Sarakiniko beach in the north of the island, white deposits from earlier volcanic eruptions stretch for miles into the azure blue sea.
+It is the power of nature itself that has created a truly unique stretch of coastline on the Greek island of Milos.
+At Sarakiniko in the north of the island, white deposits from ancient volcanic eruptions stretch for miles into the azure sea.

-Visitors to Sarakiniko feel as if they are on another planet.
-The bizarre lunar landscape is immediately impressive and unique in Greece.
+Visitors to Sarakiniko feel a bit like they’re on another planet.
+The bizarre lunar landscape is immediately striking and unique in Greece.
 Tom & Ella

-The music video for DJ Kung’s song “This Girl” has turned the former insider tip on Milos into a world-famous tourist hotspot.
-In summer, thousands of vacationers flock to Sarakiniko for the perfect Instagram photo.
-At the end of April, we still enjoyed a certain idyll here and shared the bizarre backdrop with only a few other people.
+The music video for DJ Kung’s song “This Girl” has turned this former hidden gem on Milos into a world-famous tourist hotspot.
+In the summer, thousands of vacationers flock to Sarakiniko for the perfect Instagram photo.
+At the end of April, we were still able to enjoy a certain idyll here and shared the bizarre scenery with only a few other people.

-Here we give you the most important information about the most popular attraction on Milos.
-With our tips for Sarakiniko, you have the chance to avoid the crowds on site:
+Here we provide you with the most important information about the most popular attraction on Milos.
+With our tips for Sarakiniko Beach, you have the chance to avoid the crowds on site:

-Milos map: This map includes all the highlights of Milos, 67 places worth seeing & insider tips, 31 beaches & bays, as well as personal recommendations for 17 restaurants & cafés.
-Ideal for planning your vacation and navigating on site.
-Can be used on smartphones, tablets, and PCs/Macs.
-Click here to use it now: To the Milos map
+Milos Map: This map includes all Milos highlights, 67 must-see spots & hidden gems, 31 beaches & coves, as well as personal recommendations for 17 restaurants & cafes.
+Ideal for vacation planning and on-site navigation.
+Compatible with smartphones, tablets, and PCs/Macs.
+Click here to use it now: Go to the Milos Map

 #1 Getting to Sarakiniko

 The impressive stretch of coastline around Sarakiniko Beach is located in the north of Milos, about 4 km or 10 minutes from the port town of Adamas.
-You can reach Sarakiniko by rental car via a normal asphalt road that ends at a large, partly unpaved parking lot.
-In the high season, the free parking spaces fill up quickly, so it’s worth arriving early.
+By rental car, you can reach Sarakiniko via a standard paved road that ends at a large, partly unpaved parking lot.
+During peak season, the free parking spots fill up quickly, so it’s worth arriving early.

-You can book affordable rental cars for the island of Milos in advance with our partner Discover Cars*:
+You can book affordable rental cars for the island of Milos in advance through our partner Check24*:

-Opposite the parking lot is the Sarakiniko bus stop.
-You can find the current timetable for traveling by public bus from the port city of Adamas here: MilosBuses
+The Sarakiniko bus stop is located across from the parking lot.
+You can find the current schedule for traveling by public bus from the port town of Adamas here: MilosBuses

 If you don’t have your own vehicle, you can also use the reliable transfer service from MilosConcierge to get to Sarakiniko.